 - Collective Experience – because service providers work with many other businesses, they have seen and solved most of the problems that you may encounter.
 That’s why, they are always more experienced than full-time employees or freelancers, and projects can be implemented faster/better and problems can be solved faster.

-- Updates/Upgrades – service provider will stay on top of the technology and make experienced recommendations regarding software and business applications.
+- Updates/Upgrades – service providers will stay on top of the technology and make experienced recommendations regarding software and business applications.

 - Location – most service providers offer onsite and remote services.